Overview

 What you will do

-Participants will analyze a real-world dataset provided by PwC to uncover insights into the Italian economy using statistical and machine learning methods.
+Participants will analyze a real-world dataset to uncover insights into the Italian economy using statistical and machine learning methods.
 Each team will present its findings and recommendations in a 5-minute pitch to a panel of expert judges.

 At a Glance